christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

  &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;       Christian universalism derives from monotheism.
 The universalization of a group into a singular monolith not only allows a group to become top-down controlled, but it also becomes a tool of empowerment for the oppressed through the leveling of social distinctions.
 Friedrich Nietzsche believed that the universalistic claims of Christianity allowed the lower classes, or "chandala" as he called them, to feel equal to the higher classes.
 The "all is one" doctrine incentivizes the inclusion of outcastes and when combined with an emphasis on a shared humanity and a common destiny in the afterlife this system undermines traditional social hierarchies that were traditionally based on biological kinship, intelligence, wealth, or power.  \
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;        Christian universalism also led to ethnic erasure.
 The catholic church deliberately destroyed ethnic customs and beliefs to emphasize the universality of Christianity.
 Pre-Christian Europe was a patchwork of ethnicities, each with its own gods and traditions and christianity deliberately destroyed these ethnic bonds so that a religious identity replaced an ethnic identity.
 "Christendom" then became the first universalized identity that was built around a shared morality that transcended ethnic and cultural boundaries.
 "Christendom" was then replaced by the word "European" after the enlightenment, but that label still retained Christendom's universal nature.
 "European" like "Christendom" is a state and political identity, opposed to an ethnic or national identity, and the adoption of this universalist identity destroyed what little of specific ethnic European customs and traditions that were left.

-3 Nietzsche’s Critique: Slave Morality, Transvaluation of Values, and Ressentiment
+3 Nietzsche’s Triad: Slave Morality, Transvaluation of Values, and Ressentiment\

 Friedrich Nietzsche’s concepts of slave morality, transvaluation of values, and "ressentiment" are central to understanding Christianity’s subversive power.